top of page

 Appearance: thickened velvety pattern of skin often gives a yellow hue to the skin

-Location: palms and dorsal hands
+Location: palms and dorsal hands, soles of feet

 IDOJ-10-453-g001